 Belly bands come in sizes for dogs 3-7lbs and go up to XXLarge for dogs up to 95lbs.
 They range in price from $15 – $35.

 Diaper Tip: Belly bands are great because they are easy to put on and take off, but they have been known to shift out of place, especially if your dog is active.
 In my opinion, wraps are good for dogs that dribble urine rather than those who are completely incontinent.

 Doggie diapers help an estimated 600,000 incontinent dogs and cats every year.
-They are a wonderful invention, but like male wraps, diapers sometimes shift out of place.
-Clever pet manufacturers came up with diaper suspenders to solve the problem.
+They are a wonderful invention, but sometimes they shift out of place.
+Clever pet manufacturers came up with diaper suspender outfits to solve the problem.
 Some suspenders wrap around your dog in a similar fashion as a dog walking harness.
-Our friends at Doggie Essentials came up with a really comfortable suspender that looks like a complete outfit.
-They’re cute and made from a stretchy material that moves with your dog.
+Our friends at Barkertime came up with really comfortable suspenders that look like a complete outfit.
+They come in a wide variety of fun fabrics and prints.

-Suspenders and suspender outfits come in lots of sizes and run between $15 to $30.
+Suspender outfits come in sizes for every incontinent dog and run between $15 to $30.

 Drag Bags/ Scoot Sacks

 I love this product and I see a lot of pet parents using them for their small paralyzed dogs, especially when their dog is hanging around the house.
 These soft bags cover the entire lower half of a dog’s body, including their legs and feet.
 They not only protect a dog from having an accident in the house, they also protect the legs of an active paralyzed dog who loves to scoot everywhere.
 Some people put a drag bag over a diaper for complete protection.